drmonroe/subscription-reporting/README.md

 Get-AzureRmSubscription

-# We want to pipe the subscription IDs into a CSV file for lateer use when we pipe all the subs into a management group for example:
+# We want to pipe the subscription IDs into a CSV file for later use when we pipe all the subs into a management group for example:

 Get-AzureRmSubscription | select-object SubscriptionId | export-csv subscriptionID.csv